saskymiika/garbagecollector/js_DOM_manipulation_library/README.md

 ```

 ## Attribute behavior
-> Attributes can be set to any element of choice and they will behave normally.
+> Attributes can be set to any element of choice and they will behave the normal way.
 > BUT if we attempt to set multiple ids with the same value, the value will be modified with 'dash' and 'number'.
 ```
 // EXAMPLE: